lkoepsel/RPi_10C/README.md

 nano env.make
 ```

     1. Use your arrow keys to move down to line 42
     2. You use left/right arrow keys to edit the line
     3. The line will look like this:
         `SERIAL = /dev/ttyACM0`
     4. Either confirm SERIAL equals DEVICE found above
     **OR**
     5. overwrite it, with DEVICE
     6. You will end up with one of two variations below:

         * SERIAL = /dev/ttyACM0

         * SERIAL = /dev/ttyUSB0

 *Ctrl-S to save, Ctrl-X to exit*

-#### 4. Compile and load Uno with blink program
+#### 5. **Compile and load Uno with blink program**

 ``` bash
 cd examples/blink